 Ask the Baker's Hotline logoThe bakers of King Arthur are here to solve the kitchen conundrums you share with us, whether it’s on the phone, computer, or by the good old postal service.
 In Ask the Baker’s Hotline, Annabelle will pick the brains of the talented King Arthur Baker’s Hotline team to tackle some of your most-asked questions.
+Today: How long does pie last in the fridge?

 * * *

 The season of plentiful pies is upon us.
 When preparing several pies for a holiday meal, you can prevent a lot of stress by planning ahead and putting your dough or pies on hold in the refrigerator.
-But just how long will pie dough keep in the fridge or freezer?
+But just how long does pie dough last in the fridge or freezer?
 And what about fully baked pies: Should apple pie be stored differently than pumpkin pie?
 David from our Baker’s Hotline is here with his expert advice to help.

-“Well-wrapped, pie dough can be stored in the fridge for two to three days, or in the freezer for up to three months,” says David.
+Well-wrapped, pie dough can be stored in the fridge for two to three days, or in the freezer for up to three months,” says David.
 “After day three in the fridge, you can expect your dough to oxidize, turning a grayish color.”
 This is completely normal, but can be postponed by adding a bit of vinegar to your recipe.
 If you skip the vinegar and your dough turns gray, it will be a little floppier to work with, but the finished flavor and appearance of the baked crust won’t be noticeably different.

 Pie dough without vinegar from the fridge, pie dough with vinegar from the fridge Anne Mientka